-Pioneering neuroscientist, biotechnology executive and academic leader, Marc Tessier-Lavigne was named Stanford University’s eleventh president in February 2016 and assumes the role on September 1, 2016.
+Pioneering neuroscientist, biotechnology executive and academic leader, Marc Tessier-Lavigne was named Stanford University’s eleventh president in February 2016 and assumed the role on September 1, 2016.

 From 2011 – 2016, he served as President of The Rockefeller University, a leading biomedical research university in New York City.

 Dr. Tessier-Lavigne was born in Trenton, Ontario, Canada.
 He received undergraduate degrees in physics from McGill University and in philosophy and physiology from Oxford University, where he was a Rhodes Scholar.
 He earned a Ph.D. in physiology from University College London (UCL) and performed postdoctoral work at UCL and at Columbia University.
 He then held faculty positions at the University of California, San Francisco (UCSF) and subsequently at Stanford University, where he was the Susan B. Ford Professor in the School of Humanities and Sciences.
 While at UCSF and Stanford he was also an investigator with the Howard Hughes Medical Institute.

 Dr. Tessier-Lavigne and his colleagues pioneered the identification of molecules that direct the formation of connections among nerve cells to establish circuits in the developing brain and spinal cord.
 Defects in these mechanisms lead to neurological disorders.
 These mechanisms also provide targets to assist regeneration of nerve connections after trauma.
 His contributions have been recognized by numerous prizes and honors, including his election as a Member of the National Academy of Sciences and the National Academy of Medicine (USA), and a Fellow of the Royal Society (UK), the Royal Society of Canada, the Academy of Medical Sciences (UK), the American Association for the Advancement of Science, and the American Academy of Arts and Sciences.